Reasons Why Real Traders Like To Trade Forex

 Then there are also brokers who offer various Indices.
 This will include things like the S&P500, NASDAQ, DAX, NIKKEI225 etc.

-For the more experienced trader, there is also brokers who offer instruments like bonds, interest rates and various company shares.
+For the more experienced trader, there are also brokers who offer instruments like bonds, interest rates and various company shares.

 This massive selection of instruments makes FX trading very attractive.